pnbruckner/homeassistant-config/docs/life360.md

 ## Additional attributes
 Attribute | Description
 -|-
-at_loc_since | Date and time when first at current location (in UTC.) charging | Phone is charging (True/False.) driving | Phone movement indicates driving (True/False.)
+address | Address of current location, or None. at_loc_since | Date and time when first at current location (in UTC.) charging | Phone is charging (True/False.) driving | Phone movement indicates driving (True/False.)